 - Depending on the severity of the storm, it may take several hours to several days for life to return to normal.
 In the aftermath of the storm, be patient, self-sufficient,and travel only if it’s absolutely necessary.

 - If you have concerns with the plowing of your street, please call 576-6713.

 Clean Your Sidewalk

-- Snow removal from sidewalks in front of your home and business is a responsibility of all citizens.
+- Snow removal from sidewalks in front of your home and business is a responsibility of the owner or resident of the adjacent property.
 The best time to shovel snow is immediately after it falls and before ice can begin to form.